-Ferdinando Carulli: the décacorde guitar inventor who stirred Paris with his exceptional music and tutorials
+Ferdinando Carulli: the Parisian sensation and décacorde guitar inventor

 Ferdinando Carulli was among the most influential Italian guitarists whose music, textbooks, and instrument design efforts played a vital role in promoting the guitar during the transition period from Сlassical to Romantic.
 Originally trained as a cellist, the composer adapted some cello skills for the classical guitar by developing an incredible technique characterized by complex arpeggio figures, glissando, and harmonics.